daver84ever/ARGame/README.md

 6. POWER CAST.
 A player has the option to power cast at the start of their turn.
 In a power cast they are allowed to change the dice to any ingredients they like and make a cast.
 If their cast is right they win, but if it's wrong the player is removed from play.
 So use with caution.

 <br>
 Strategy Note: pay attention to the previous players' guesses.
 That's the key to winning.
-It's sort of like clue where each wrong guess helps eleminate some of the possibilities.
+It's sort of like clue where each wrong guess helps eliminate some of the possibilities.

 <img src="KidWithDice_1.jpg" alt="Roll1" height="200">
 <img src="KidWithDice_2.jpg" alt="Roll2" height="200">